elidoran/cosmos-browserify/README.md

 1. Add to `package.js`:

     ```javascript
+    // have Meteor get the npm module for you
     Npm.depends({'upper-case':'1.1.2'});

     Package.onUse(function(api) {
+      // use this package
       api.use(['cosmos:browserify'], 'client');

+      // add file in Step #2, and the package's client script
+      api.addFiles(['browserify.js', 'example.js'], 'client');

+      // OPTIONAL: make available to the entire client by exporting it:
+      api.export('uppercase', 'client');
     });
     ```

 2. Add to `browserify.js` in the root of your package:

     ```javascript
-    uppercase = require('upper-case'); // w/out `var` it will be package scoped
+    // w/out `var` it will be package scoped so package code may use it
+    uppercase = require('upper-case');
     ```

-3. Add to your Meteor package's client script:
+3. Add to Meteor package's client script:

+    If you exported the variable then you may use it in an app script.

     ```javascript
     console.log("example use: ", uppercase('some text'));
     ```

 Your browser's console will print: `example use: SOME TEXT`

 ### Install and Usage

 #### Step 1: NPM dependencies

 Use Meteor's [Npm.depend()](http://docs.meteor.com/#/full/Npm-depends) to add npm modules as dependencies in `package.js`:

 ```javascript